-People associate addiction with drug and alcohol use, but it’s more widespread.
-What are process addictions, for example?
-They are the lesser-known forms of addiction that focus more on psychological compulsion than physical dependence.
-If you or a loved one has a process addiction, please reach out to the center for addiction and mental health in Oregon.
+People associate addiction with drug and alcohol use.
+However, it’s actually more widespread than that.
+For example, there are things like process addictions.
+What are process addictions?
+They are the lesser-known forms of addiction that focus more on psychological compulsion than actual physical dependence.
+If you or a loved one has a process addiction, please reach out to our mental health treatment center for help.

 What is Addiction?

-An excellent place to start learning about process addictions is with a basic definition of addiction.
-The American Psychiatric Association defines it as a complex brain disease that leads to compulsive behavior.
-They focus on substance abuse disorder and alcohol use disorder, but there are more addictions.
+An excellent place to start learning about process addictions is by taking a look at a basic definition of addiction.
+The American Psychiatric Association defines addiction as a complex brain disease that leads to compulsive behavior.
+Such definitions focus on substance abuse disorder and alcohol use disorder, but there are more addictions.

 For example, some people become addicted to gambling, some to video games.
-You can even develop an addiction to eating.
-Any behavior that stimulates the reward center of the brain is a potential addiction.
+And, as you’ve probably heard more and more lately, you can even develop an addiction to eating.
+In short, any behavior that stimulates the reward center of the brain is a good candidate for a potential addiction.

 How Does the Reward Center Work?

 When asking, “What are process addictions?” the answer is found in the reward center.
-In many ways, addiction hijacks this part of the brain.
+In many ways, addiction hijacks this part of the brain and doesn’t let go.

 The reward center or pleasure center of the brain floods a tiny spot in the middle of the organ called the nucleus accumbens with dopamine, a chemical that makes you feel good.
-The hippocampus creates a memory of this feeling and how you got it.
-That’s how you figure out and remember things you like and dislike.
+Your body obviously likes feeling good.
+Therefore, the hippocampus creates a memory of this feeling and how you got it for future reference.
+That’s how you figure out and remember things you like (and dislike).
+In essence, you have a very positive association with anything that makes your body feel good.

 What are Process Addictions?

-Process addictions are activities or actions that make you feel that pleasure, such as:
+Process addictions are activities or actions that make you feel that pleasure.
+These can including the following:

 - Spending money